lucs20/Documentation-templates/README.md

-# Instruction for Readme or contribution description
+# Instruction for readme or contribution description

 Instructions how to integrate the template to your repository.